WebOrigami/docs/content/cli/network.md

 Origami also has several [extensions](/builtins/extensions.html) that can represent connections to services like Dropbox, Google Drive, Neocities, and Netlify.
 See the extension's README file for instructions.

-## Using the network connection in Origami commands
+## Using the network connection in commands

 Once you've defined your host connection in a file, you can pass that file to any Origami function that accepts a tree.